 Take a second to check out YouTube.
 If you sift through all of the music videos and clever clips of cats, you’ll find thousands of corporate pages.
 Most of these pages are full of advertising material, clever little promotional bits that help their owners draw in more business.
 These videos don’t just exist in the vacuum that is a YouTube search, though.
-They’re an incredibly important part of the SEO experience, one that is ignored by many people who haven’t kept up with the changes imposed by Google.
+They’re an incredibly important part of the SEO experience, one that is ignored by many people who haven’t kept up with the changes imposed by Google, such as using a youtube tag generator.

 To understand why you need to put in the work necessary to generate video content, you have to understand why these videos help your natural Google rankings.